 No haze from South Sumatra this year, Indonesian governor promises

-South Sumatran governor Alex Noerdin pledged this at the fourth Sustainable World Resources dialogue, even as climatologists expect drier weather to hit the region later in July.
+South Sumatra governor Alex Noerdin pledged this at the fourth Sustainable World Resources dialogue, even as climatologists expect drier weather to hit the region later in July.

 - Posted 06 Apr 2017 13:43